 I had to call customer service when I left my card at a restaurant in Lake Tahoe and didn’t realize it until I got home.
 Within two days, I had a new card FedExed to me for free.

-Chase Sapphire Reserve also comes with concierge service provided by Visa Infinite Concierge Service.
+Chase Sapphire Reserve also comes with a concierge service provided by Visa Infinite Concierge Service.
 A lot of people don’t even realize this exists, which is such a shame!

-Concierge helped me out when I was traveling in Las Vegas and needed tickets to a sold-out show.
+The concierge helped me out when I was traveling in Las Vegas and needed tickets to a sold-out show.
 I called, and by some miracle, they were able to get me tickets!

 So, while I don’t have any major travel plans in the near future, I’m quietly racking away points for my big snowboarding trip to Japan next year.
 Chase Sapphire Reserve perks are the reason why this will remain my go-to card.
 The alluring benefits and easy ways to rack up points make this card great.